-As Congress considers overhauling and repairing our broken immigration system, NCLR has been committed to identifying areas where LGBT immigrants are especially vulnerable and working to ensure those issues are addressed.
+As Congress considers overhauling and repairing our broken immigration system, NCLR has been committed to identifying areas where LGBTQ immigrants are especially vulnerable and working to ensure those issues are addressed.
 Detention facilities and standards for transgender detainees is one such area of heightened vulnerability.

 Immigrants in the U.S. are detained in detention facilities for a number of reasons, including non-punitive reasons like while they are seeking asylum or refugee status.
-However, these facilities are ill-equipped to serve LGBT detainees, and that is especially true for transgender detainees.
+However, these facilities are ill-equipped to serve LGBTQ detainees, and that is especially true for transgender detainees.
 Transgender detainees face a myriad of obstacles in our immigration system.
 Reports show that transgender detainees are more likely to face sexual assault and abuse.
 Also, an overwhelming number of transgender detainees report being forced to be housed in facilities that are inconsistent with their gender identity or forced into involuntary isolation.

 While the Department of Homeland Security (DHS) has tried to address these issues with guidance and suggested internal policies, these efforts have not gone far enough to address the pervasive safety, privacy, and discrimination concerns that plague transgender detainees in detention centers.